Coronavirus COVID-19 Updates: uc.edu/publichealth

 Vaccines Are Now Available to Help Prevent Serogroup B Meningococcal Disease

-In June 2015, the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices recommended that a MenB vaccine may be administered to adolescents and young adults 16 through 23 years
+B meningococcal disease.The Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices recommends that a MenB vaccine may be administered to adolescents and young adults 16 through 23 years

 Outbreaks of Serogroup B Meningococcal Disease Occur on College Campuses

 Several recent outbreaks of serogroup B meningococcal disease have occurred on college campuses across the United States.
 In 2013, outbreaks at two universities in New Jersey and California had a combined 13 cases and one associated death.